salvlan/CardBuilderPlayer/README.md

 # CardBuilderPlayer: Java Flash Card Desktop Game

+*Work in progress, contributions are appreciated!*
 ## Overview
 CardBuilderPlayer is a Java-based desktop application designed for creating and playing with flash cards.
 This project comprises two main components:
 1. ### Card Builder (CardBuilder.java):